-If approved by the Executive, the proposal is tabled at Development Committee.
+If approved by the Executive, the proposal is tabled at Accreditation Committee.

 3. Site Visit

-If approved by Development Committee, a site visit is conducted to ensure that the facilities, resources and educational environment is suitable.
-The site visit report is tabled at Executive and Development Committee.
-If Executive and Development Committee are satisfied, a recommendation is tabled at Academic Board through the Development Committee.
+If approved by Accreditation Committee, a site visit is conducted to ensure that the facilities, resources and educational environment is suitable.
+The site visit report is tabled at Executive and Accreditation Committee.
+If Executive and Accreditation Committee are satisfied, a recommendation is tabled at Academic Board through the Accreditation Committee.